-1.1 The proposed Rules and commencement of rule making process
+The proposed Rules and commencement of rule making process

-The Commission has power to make a rule without a request if it considers that the rule corrects a minor error in the Rules or makes a non-material change to the Rules.2
+The Commission has power to make a rule without a request if it considers that the rule corrects a minor error in the Rules or makes a non-material change to the Rules.

-On 16 April 2020, the Commission initiated the draft:
+On 29 October 2020, the Commission initiated the draft:

-- electricity Rule under sections 95 and 96(1)(a) of the NEL - gas Rule under sections 303 and 304(1)(a) of the NGL - retail Rule under sections 251 and 252(1)(a) of the NERL.
+- electricity Rule under sections 95 and 96(1)(a) of the NEL - gas Rule under sections 303 and 304(1)(a) of the NGL.

 The Commission initiated the proposed rules under the expedited process in s.
-96(1)(a) of the NEL, s.
-304(1)(a) of the NGL and s.
-252(1)(a) of the NERL respectively as it considered the proposed rules were unlikely to have a significant effect on the National Electricity Market (NEM), or a natural gas market or the regulation of pipeline services, or on the market for energy or the regulation of customer connection services.
+96(1)(a) of the NEL and s.
+304(1)(a) of the NGL respectively as it considered the proposed rules were unlikely to have a significant effect on the National Electricity Market (NEM), or a natural gas market or the regulation of pipeline services.
 The Commission therefore considered that the proposed rules fell within the definition of a non-controversial rule under s.
-87 of the NEL, s.
-290 of the NGL and s.
-235 of the NERL (as applicable).
+87 of the NEL and s.
+290 of the NGL (as applicable).